rmolson/mac-nix-starter/README.md

 ```
 and end up in a nix development shell with nodejs and typescript

 I've done all of this running in a nix-shell to provide me `git`.
-In the next sessioin, I'm going to setup home manager so I can install git via nix, as well as `direnv` so when I go into the `sample-node18` directory it will put me in a nix dev shell automaticly
+In the next section, I'm going to setup home manager so I can install git via nix, as well as `direnv` so when I go into the `sample-node18` directory it will put me in a nix dev shell automatically

 ## Home manager
 Home manager documentation: https://nix-community.github.io/home-manager/index.xhtml#sec-flakes-standalone